woman helping an injured man on a warehouse floor

 When an employee slips and falls, they most often injure their necks, backs, shoulders, or knees.
 Preventative measures include keeping the warehouse floor clear of any hazards and requiring appropriate footwear.

 Slip and falls are especially scary for warehouse workers who work alone.
-For these workers, companies can implement lone worker technology like our GPS tracking device.
+For these workers, companies can implement lone worker technology like a GPS tracking device.
 It offers fall detection that notifies other employees or managers when a worker appears to have fallen and a panic button for emergencies.
 WheriTrack can be a life-saver for lone workers injured in a slip and fall accident in a secluded area.

 5. Concussions and Neck Injuries